Chetan0110/tree-traversal/README.md

 Green or red color will be filled if node is visited or selected respectively.
 **Note: The tree is static, dynamic tree is not supported as of now.**

+## References

+* A reference have been taken from [this](https://bl.ocks.org/mpmckenna8/1bdbff541a7f47909c5b1471748b5638) example to build the static vertical tree diagram.

 ## Getting Started

 * Download and install node's latest version based on your system from [here](https://nodejs.org/en/download/)